Professional learning calendar

 Presenter: Aaron Lanou, Educational Consultant, Aaron Lanou Consulting, LLC, US

-Further details: Download flyer
+Further details: Download the flyer (pdf, 433KB)

 Cost: $330

-Registration: Register online
+Registration: Register

 Description: Executive Functioning (EF) is a set of skills that help us work towards completing a goal.
 Students with a range of needs and different diagnoses often have EF challenges.
 In inclusive classrooms, EF supports can help every student learn and feel successful.

 In this Masterclass we will define and explore executive functioning, the set of cognitive skills that act together to help someone achieve a goal.
 We will examine what is required in order to plan, start, sustain, cope, and monitor while engaging in tasks; the challenges students may face in the process; and how to support them.
 We will review multiple examples of executive functioning classroom strategies in six categories: Priming, Timing, Lists, Scales, Systems, and Reflection.
-We’ll also discuss the executive functioning skill profiles of teachers, and the implications for understanding our own strengths and needs.
+We’ll also discuss the executive functioning skill profiles of teachers and the implications for understanding our own strengths and needs.

-Dates and Times: June 24 & 25 (SLC both days) + 5 evening workshops 4.30–7.30pm (August 1, 15, 29 & September 12, 26)
+Dates and Times: June 24 & 25 (SLC both days) + 5 evening workshops 4.30–7.30 pm (August 1, 15 & September 5, 12, 26)

 Venue: Online by Zoom